-- Secretarial Standards issued by The Institute of Company Secretaries of India ("ICSI"), as amended from time to time; and - 2.
+- Company Secretaries of India ("ICSI"), as amended from time to time: and - 2.
 The Equity Listing Agreements entered into by the Company with BSE Limited (BSE) and National Stock Exchange of India Limited (NSE).

 Note: The Company was Listed on BSE Limited and NSE Limited on December 31, 2021, pursuant to which SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015 (hereinafter referred to as "LODR") became applicable on the Company.